 Concrete Patio Installation Cost – – per Square Foot

 A concrete patio typically costs between $6 – $16 per square foot.
 A patio can be made using concrete with anywhere from a brushed finish to a decorative colored, stamped concrete.
 Concrete can be stamped and colored to look like natural stone for a beautiful and durable finish.
 The complexity of the finish is a significant factor in the cost of a concrete slab.
 Get accurate price estimates for your concrete patio installation from professional concrete contractors in your area.
 Use our concrete calculator to estimate the amount of material needed to install a concrete patio.

 A paver patio usually runs $8 – $20 per square foot to install.
 Natural stone pavers and concrete pavers can be used in a variety of patterns and designs for a patio.
 The cost to install pavers varies based on the cost of the pavers themselves and the complexity of the design.
 Typically the more cuts an installer needs to make the more expensive the labor to install.
-Get a hassle-free estimate from several contractors in your area for a detailed price analysis.
-Use our paver calculator to estimate the number of pavers needed.
+Get hassle-free estimates from several contractors in your area for a detailed price analysis or use our paver calculator to estimate the number of pavers needed and the material cost.
 Learn how to install a paver patio yourself if you want to save some money on labor costs.